Caring For Your Pet: Things Dog Owners Tend To Forget

 - Estimate annual costs: Calculate the approximate annual expenses for your dog and divide that amount by 12 to determine the monthly contribution needed for your pet budget.
 This way, you'll have a clearer idea of how much to set aside each month.

-- Prioritize essential expenses: Make sure to allocate funds for vital aspects of dog care, such as veterinary visits, vaccinations, and preventive medications.
+- Prioritise essential expenses: Make sure to allocate funds for vital aspects of dog care, such as veterinary visits, vaccinations, and preventive medications.
 These are crucial for your dog's health and well-being.

 - Consider pet insurance: While it involves an additional cost, pet insurance can help alleviate financial burdens in case of unexpected accidents or illnesses.
 Research different pet insurance options, compare coverage plans, and choose one that suits your needs and budget.